Inedo/inedo-docs/Content/proget/api/licenses/update.md

 Not working as of ProGet version 2023.22
 :::

-*Update License* is available as both a `pgutil` command and an HTTP Request, and will update a specified license using the [LicenseInfo.cs](https://github.com/Inedo/pgutil/blob/thousand/Inedo.ProGet/LicenseInfo.cs) object properties defined in the request body.
+*Update License* is available as both a `pgutil` command and an HTTP Request, and will update a specified license.

 :::(Info) (🚀 Quick Example: Updating a license with pgutil) This example updates a nuget license with the id `XYZ-1.0`, adding version `1.2.3` of the nuget package `myNugetPackage` as a `PUrl`